 This course combines lectures with a variety of tasks that students must perform well.
-These tasks include computational, conceptual, and case-based homework assignments, discussion board participation in which students interact in a way which enables other students' learning, in-class dialogue, examinations, and readings about accounting's role in contemporary events.
-Assignments will be evaluated and/or graded by the instructor in a timely manner so that students have ongoing feedback about their performance and progress throughout the course.
+These tasks include computational, conceptual, and case-based homework assignments, discussion board participation in which students interact in a way which enables other students' learning, in-class dialogue, examinations, and a term paper in which you evaluate the accounting choices and policies of a major company.